msergiy87/phone_cisco_6921/README.md

 <dndCallAlert>0</dndCallAlert>
 <dndReminderTimer>5</dndReminderTimer>
 ```
- - dndCallAlert - How the phone displays an incoming call when DND is enabled and dndbusy is set to no in sip.conf.
+ - dndCallAlert - how the phone displays an incoming call when DND is enabled and dndbusy is set to no in sip.conf.

    0 =	Disable